taikedz/bash-builder/README.md

 ### Default library

+The default library is hosted in a separate repository at https://github.com/taikedz/bash-libs ; it is cloned locally during install.

-If you installed as root, the default library from `bash-libs/libs/` are installed to `/usr/local/lib/bbuild`, otherwise they are installed to `~/.local/lib/bbuild`
+If you installed as root, the default library from `bash-libs/libs/` is installed to `/usr/local/lib/bbuild`, otherwise they are installed to `~/.local/lib/bbuild`

 You can configure `$BBPATH` in your `.bashrc` file to point to a series of custom locations for scripts, each path is separated by a colon `:`.
 By default, BBPATH is automatically set to `~/.local/lib/bbuild:/usr/local/lib/bbuild`.